syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Viewer/overview-typescript.md

 ---
-title: Overview of JavaScript PDF Viewer Component | Syncfusion
+title: Overview of TypeScript PDF Viewer Component | Syncfusion
-description: Checkout and learn about overview of the Syncfusion JavaScript PDF Viewer component and much more details.
+description: Checkout and learn about overview of the Syncfusion TypeScript PDF Viewer component and much more details.
 platform: document-processing
 control: PDF Viewer
 documentation: UG